Mwasigwa2/MyBud/README.md

 ## MyBud - Music Scrobbling Application

-MyBud is a web application that provides a music profile page to showcase your music listening report from Last.fm.
-It consists of two main pages: the Home page (indexhome.html) and the Join Us page (indextwo.html).
+MyBud is a web application that provides a music profile page to showcase your music listening report fetching data from the public last.fm API.

 ## Features
 # Home Page